Copernicus Demonstrators – Mobility, Emergency, and Infrastructure

-Copernicus Demonstrators - Mobility, Emergency and Infrastructures is an EUSPA-funded project to analyze and assess the technical feasibility of five innovative proof of concepts and to technically demonstrate the selected proof of concepts using Copernicus data and services to show the benefits of such data and services in the operational environment of users.
+Copernicus Demonstrators – Mobility, Emergency and Infrastructures is a project funded by EUSPA to analyze and assess the technical feasibility of five innovative proof-of-concepts and to conduct technical demonstrations of the selected proof-of-concepts using Copernicus data and services, with the aim of demonstrating the benefits of such data and services in users’ operational environments.

-The Copernicus satellite constellation, a crucial component of the European Union's space program, provides comprehensive, free and open-access data and services for various thematic areas, including land, ocean, atmosphere, climate change, emergency and security.
-To improve the downstream and commercial use of these services, EUSPA is supporting a project aimed at demonstrating innovative proof of concepts to expand the user base through new applications.
+The Copernicus satellite constellation, a key component of the European Union’s space program, provides comprehensive, free, and open-access data and services for various thematic areas, including land, ocean, atmosphere, climate change, emergency response, and security.
+To enhance the downstream and commercial use of these services, EUSPA is supporting a project aimed at demonstrating innovative proofs of concept to expand the user base through new applications.

-OHB Digital Services has been commissioned to manage the project, which will be carried out in two phases: Phase 1 comprises the evaluation of the technical feasibility of five proof of concepts, while Phase 2 focuses on the development and technical implementation of three selected concepts.
+OHB Digital Services has been commissioned to lead the project, which will be carried out in two phases: Phase 1 involves assessing the technical feasibility of five proof-of-concepts, while Phase 2 focuses on the development and technical implementation of three selected concepts.

 Geoanalytics